Marriott sued by District of Columbia because of resort fees

 “We’re still looking at the complaint from the D.C.
 AG’s office and evaluating the facts in order to make the best decision for Nevada,” she said.

-In the lawsuit, the office of the DC attorney general says the case is about “straight-forward price deception.”
+In the lawsuit, the office of the District of Columbia attorney general says the case is about “straight-forward price deception.”

 Marriott says it doesn’t comment on pending litigation but is continuing its discussions with other state attorneys general.